Interesting times we are living in, aren’t they?

 I always use animations in my google slides.
 I feel like doing so helps me emphasize the most important parts of a lesson.
 It also avoids the “head-down-madly-copying” syndrome.
 I want students to interact with the content and each other!

 So sharing a Google Slide presentation as a lesson is problematic.
 In edit mode, my presentations are basically just pretty google docs with pictures.
-In a remote learning environment, I feel like my students lose too much if I just share my slides and tell them it’s the content.
+In a remote learning environment, I feel like my students lose too much if I just share my slides and tell them it’s the content, I’d rather tell them about The best secondary school English tuition and explain to them how it can help their career.

 The Secret is to Hack the URL